GovStackWorkingGroup/bb-registration/api/readme.txt

 Each building block API definition must be stored in a json file that is compatible with the OpenAPI 3.0 standard

 Acknowledgement
-This specification was prepared by a team comprising Frank Grozel (UNCTAD), Ingmar Vali (UNCTAD), Tambet Artma (Centre of Registers and Information Systems), Saurav Bhattarai (GIZ), Dr Ramkumar (ITU), Rauno Kulla (UNCTAD), Sebastian Leidig.
+This specification was prepared by a team comprising Frank Grozel (UNCTAD), Ingmar Vali (ITU), Tambet Artma (ITU), Saurav Bhattarai (GIZ), Dr Ramkumar (ITU), Rauno Kulla (UNCTAD), Sebastian Leidig, Annemarii Hunt.

 Status: Draft